How and where to buy income protection insurance

 97% of all individual claims were paid out in 2013 - an average of £8.4m a day for individual life, critical illness and income protection insurance claims.

-If you need to claim, the insurer may check your medical history and if they find something important that you didn’t tell them, they could refuse your claim.
+If you need to claim, the insurer might check your medical history and if they find something important that you didn’t tell them, they could refuse your claim.

 Use our FAQ guide, which covers the basic questions that you might want to ask an adviser, or the questions they will ask you.